raklein/strava-anim/README.md

 # strava-anim
-R script to building animated run plots with rstrava, ggmap, and gganimate.
+R script to import your own Strava data and build animated plots with rstrava, ggmap, and gganimate.

 ![](allruns_anim3-optimized.gif)